 - proof of address if DBS check requested by third party and home address isn’t shown (bank statement, utility bill, council tax bill, driving licence)

-There is a fee of £37.
-We will contact you to take payment over the phone if your licence is approved.
+We will contact you to take payment over the phone.

 It takes 4 weeks to process your application.
 If you meet the eligibility criteria you will be given your personal licence.